-Contractual obligations: Less than Less than After T otal 1 Year 1-3 Years 3-5 Years 5 Years Non-cancelable operating lease obligations \$ 778 \$ 528 \$ 233 \$ 17 \$ -
+Contractual obligations: 1 Less than A fter

+To tal 1 Year 1-3 Years 3 -5 Years 5 Y Years

+Non-cancelable operating lease obligations \$ 778 \$ 528 \$ 233 \$ 17 \$ -

 Certain of our sales contracts include provisions under which customers would be indemnified by us in the event of, among other things, a third party claim against the customer for intellectual property rights infringement related to our products.
 There are no limitations on the maximum potential future payments under these guarantees.
-We have accrued no amounts in relation to these provisions as no such claims have been made and we believe we have valid, enforceable rights to the intellectual property embedded in its products.
+We have accrued no amounts in relation to these provisions as no such claims have been made and we believe we have valid, enforceable rights to the intellectual property embedded in our products.